OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ## Zero downtime deployments

 We have now successfully deployed version *0.1.6.1* of our web application to Tomcat.
-This version of the application uses a very simple table structure to hold the names of those accredited with the quotes, placing both the first name and last name into a single column called `AUTHOR`.
+This version of the application uses a very simple table structure to hold the names of those credited with the quotes, placing both the first name and last name into a single column called `AUTHOR`.

 This table structure was originally created by a Flyway database script with the following SQL: